The64thGamer/cheeseepedia/content/meta/editing-cheese-e-pedia-in-decapcms.md

 **We _highly_ reccommend that you store your content in a text file or a notes application if you are making significant edits, just in case you are unable to save and need to try again later.**
 * If you use Google Docs or another word processor, make sure that "curly"/"curved" quotes are replaced with "straight" quotes or else that will cause issues when the wiki gets rebuilt with your changes.
+* If you continue to have issues with the editor, we also reccommend that you delete the repository from your GitHub account and try again.
+More information on how to do that can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository).

 ---